mneralla/Project_Athlete/README.md

 # Project_Athlete
 This website was created to allow people to explore our analysis of the incomes from the top paid athletes around the world from 1990-2019.
 D3 and plotly helped build the visualizations, and flask was used to run the site.
-HTMl and CSS/Bootstrap was used for the stying of the website.
+HTML and CSS/Bootstrap was used for the styling of the website.
+The app is hosted in Heroku.
 # Click [here](http://project-athlete.herokuapp.com/) for the live app

 The bar graph used to filter income by person, nationality, and sport